JustMyGithub/Win10-Initial-Setup-Script/README.md

-## The project is archived

 This project is a fork from Disassembler0 which intends to focus on new features and update current features.
 In contrast to the other forks that I saw it does not primarily focus on just storing my own config.
+However its been more than a year since I forked this and I did not yet commit anything.

-##This is the Readme.,md from the original project:
+##This is the Readme.md from the original project:
 &nbsp;

 ---